Itsfoss0/RSA-Factoring-Challenge/README.md

     * You can assume that all lines will be valid natural numbers greater than 1 You can assume that there will be no empy line, and no space before and after the valid number
     * The file will always end with a new line

+* Output format:
+    * n=p*q
+    * one factorization per line
+    * p and q don’t have to be prime numbers
+    See example